-St. Olaf students participated in the National Survey of Student Engagement (NSSE) during spring semester 2018.
-Of those asked to respond, 370 St. Olaf first-years (48% of the first-year class) and 258 St. Olaf seniors (39% of the senior class) responded to questions about their activities and engagements in campus during their first year or during all four years of their time at St. Olaf.
+The National Survey of Student Engagement (NSSE) is administered every three years to first-years and seniors.
+St. Olaf students most recently participated in the NSSE during Spring semester 2021.
+Of those asked to respond, 389 St. Olaf first-years (53% of the first-year class) and 289 St. Olaf seniors (38% of the senior class) responded to questions about their engagement in academic and co-curricular activities, perception of St. Olaf, and overall college experience.

 The links on this page lead to summary reports and to detailed results.
-If you have any questions about the NSSE instrument, administration, or results, please send a message to IR&E.
+If you have any questions about the NSSE instrument, administration, or results (including from prior years), please send a message to IE&A.

 NSSE Engagement Indicators (EIs)

 The NSSE Engagement Indicators combine results from several related items to provide composite measures of: Higher-Order Learning, Reflective and Integrative Learning, Effective Learning Strategies, Quantitative Reasoning, Collaborative Learning, Discussions with Diverse Others, Student-Faculty Interaction, Effective Teaching Practices, Quality of Campus Interactions, and Supportive Campus Environment.

 High-Impact Practices (HIPs) are research-identified as particularly effective in promoting high levels of student learning and retention.
 HIPs demand considerable time and effort, facilitate learning outside the classroom, require meaningful interaction with faculty, encourage collaboration with diverse others, and provide frequent and substantive feedback.
 NSSE findings indicate the extent of student participation in each practice and the number of students who participate in two or more.